 The Scorecard feature, available in Knowage suite as highlighted in the following figure, allows to supervise different KPIs at the same time.
 This option gives an exclusive complete overview of the KPIs situation when the user is not interested in a single threshold check.
-This tool is in fact useful when concern is addressed to monitoring the overcoming of two or more critical KPI values.
+This tool is in fact useful when the user is interested in monitoring the overcoming of two or more critical KPI values.

-5.19.1 Scorecard development
+1.12.2.1 Scorecard development

 A scorecard is structured in hierarchical levels.
-Shortly, there is a first level called Perspective composed of KPIs grouped on targets.
+Shortly, there is a first level called Perspectives composed of KPIs grouped on targets.
 Otherwise, Targets are assigned a threshold depending on the KPIs they are composed of.
 In the following we will describe in detail a scorecard configuration.
 When clicking on the Scorecard menu item the window of figure below opens.
-Here the implemented scorecards are listed and can be explored once selected and edited.
+Here the implemented scorecards are listed and can be opened and edited.